pdidev/pdi/pdi/docs/Using_PDI.md

 You may also want an option `-DBUILD_WITH_PARACONF_FOR_NO_PDI` if your code uses more than `PDI_init`, and you want to be able to use an already available Paraconf dependency (see `pdi/example/CMakeLists.txt`).
-If you do not had this option, similarly to the other no-pdi method, Paraconf must not be called outside of the initialisation of %PDI
+If you do not add this option, similarly to the other no-pdi method, Paraconf must not be called outside of the initialisation of %PDI.

 This is not the preferred method of using no-pdi, as it may results in a conflict when using a dependency toward a Paraconf outside of %PDI.